-Credit risk is the risk of financial loss to the company if a customer or counterparty to a financial instrument fails to meet its contractual obligations and arises principally from the Company's receivables from customers and investments in debt securities
+Credit risk is the risk of financial loss to the company if a customer or counterparty to a financial instrument fails to meet its contractual obligations.

-The company is exposed to credit risk on loans receivable, trade and other receivables and cash and cash equivalents.
+The company is exposed to credit risk on trade and other receivables and cash and cash equivalents.